Kicking Horse Coffee Review

 Kicking Horse Coffee History

 Kicking Horse Coffee is a Canadian company, located in Invermere BC, in the Rocky Mountains.
 It started out as a home-based business, founded in 1996 by Leo Johnson and Elana Rosenfeld.
 The company values are not profit-centered, and we can see that from the company’s relationship with society and industry.
 Kicking Horse Coffee is one of the first 10 companies to sign on with TransFair Canada.
-They made the top 15 Perfect Workplaces in Canada in 2015.
+They crafted the top 15 Perfect Workplaces in Canada in 2015.
 You almost feel that good vibe in their coffee.
 In 2003 Kicking Horse decided to only roast and sell 100% organic coffee beans, and in 2007 they dropped all the producers that were not “Fair Trade”.

 OK, I have to disclose my concentrated preference for Kicking Horse coffee beans.
-Really, the history bit was only to explain my admiration for the company.
+Truly, the history bit was only to explain my admiration for the company.
 I absolutely love their business approach and care for small coffee growers

-Cliffhanger Espresso coffee Kicking Horse Coffee Review
+Cliffhanger Espresso Kicking Horse Coffee Review

 label Kicking Horse Cliff Hanger Espresso Profile

-Cliff Hanger Espresso Beans in Scoop
+Cliff Hanger Espresso coffee Beans in Scoop

 Kicking Horse - Cliff Hanger Espresso coffee Coffee Beans

-Kicking Horse Cliff Hanger Espresso coffee
+Kicking Horse Cliff Hanger Espresso

 Kick Ass Dark Roast Kicking Horse Coffee